PIETRO-ing/Boston-Housing-Price-Prediction-Model-with-Docker-FastAPI/README.md

 <img src=https://i.imgur.com/WfUSSP7.png height=350>

-To accomplish your task you will:
+To accomplish the task I will:

 1. Analyse and explore the Boston house price data
 2. Split your data for training and testing